Riviera Scarpa, 75 31045 Motta di Livenza (TV) Italy

-- Officers, senior NCOs from the rank OR7 to OF4 assigned or selected for assignment to CIMIC or CIMIC related appointment in a NATO HQ or unit;
+- Officers, NCO sfrom the rank OR4 to OF 2 assigned or selected for assignment to a CIMIC or CIMIC related appointment in a NATO HQ or Unit.

-- Officers/Senior NCOs or civilian equivalent that fills, or is about to fill a comparable appointment in their Nation;
+- Officers/ NCOsor civilian equivalent that fill, or are about to fill a comparable appointment in their Nation.

 Tuition fee amounts are:

 €100,00 for military and civilian MoD personnel belonging to MNCG contributing Nations*;

 tuition fee has to be paid through bank transfer to the bank account, no later than 3 days before the start of the course.
 Instruction will be sent to the participants.
 Tuition Fee will not be refunded after the confirmation message.

 (*)MNCG contributing Nations are: GREECE, HUNGARY, ITALY, ROMANIA, PORTUGAL & SLOVENIA.

 NATO, EU or other Multinational HQs personnel, are not considered Partnership Nation members, independently of their own nationalities.

 Please be aware that pre-registration page will be closed the 18th Feb 2022.

 All Italian military personnel will be accommodated in barracks quarters unless differently indicated.